How this works

 Picking your start date.

-These are the questions every champion works through before week 1.
+These are the questions every advisor works through before week 1.
 Most of them are district-specific.

 Check your district calendar first